 While we were chatting some of her Indian students from the workshops came to show their love and respects to her.
 They showered her with bouquets and gifts.
 The bonhomie and warmth they have developed during this festival was quite evident.
 It was all a picture of love and warmth.

 The star attraction of the night was the performance by maestro duo.
 Dana and Adrian captivated the audiences with their electric performances.
 The audience was spellbound by their switchblade footwork, split-second scissor-kicks and vertiginous lifts.
 The DJ was too good with his job and catching the pulse of audience surprised them with Indian numbers.
 The crowd gave the loudest cheering to Tango on Humma Humma number from the movie OK Jaanu.
 The duet performance was poetry in motion as they effortlessly glided with spiking footwork.
 The encore requests were quite natural which were graciously obliged.
 Watch the maestros perform in a YouTube video compilation of the grand finale night.
-(Video embedded)
+(Video link)

 Later, the top performers at the festival were felicitated at the award ceremony.
 Dana and Adrian too were lovingly given gifts by the organizers and honored for their support to the festival.
 After the grand ceremony the after party continued but we bid adieu to the lovely gathering.